Rishit00779/data-science-assignment/README.md

 The following AI tools were used to assist in developing this solution:

-- GitHub Copilot Chat
+- GitHub Copilot Chat - for code boilerplate, generating readme and EDA
-- GitHub Copilot Autocomplete
+- GitHub Copilot Autocomplete - for generating code as per inline comments